Foundation

 What unlocks next

-Once your PIM is operational, you can build a B2B commerce platform, deploy CPQ, syndicate product data to distributors, and automate catalog generation — because the source data is finally trustworthy.
+Once your PIM is operational, you can build a B2B Ecommerce platform, deploy CPQ, syndicate product data to distributors, and automate catalog generation — because the source data is finally trustworthy.

 Common mistake

-Buying a PIM before you've cleaned your ERP product data, or deploying it alongside a new ecommerce platform in the same project.
+Buying a PIM before you've cleaned your ERP product data, or deploying it alongside a new commerce platform in the same project.
 Both create scope creep and data migration failure.

 Manual product updates